MicrosoftDocs/azure-media-services/media-services/latest/includes/task-remove-account-storage-cli.md

 <!--Remove a storage account to a media services account-->

-### Remove a storage account from a Media Services account
+### Remove a storage account from a Media Services account with the CLI

 :::code language="azurecli" source="~/../media-services-v3-python/cli/code-snippets.sh" id="AmsAccountStorageRemove" interactive="azurecli-interactive":::